md8n/GCodeClean/BuildItYourself.md

 ## Before We Get Started

 There are standalone release builds available, for Linux, Raspberry Pi (linux-arm), and Windows at [GCodeClean releases](https://github.com/md8n/GCodeClean/releases).
-It is very easy to a build for MacOS / OSX (osx-64) (see #Deployment below).
+It is very easy to a build for MacOS / OSX (osx-64 / osx-arm) (see #Deployment below).

 The standalone releases include all the relevant .NET 8.0 libraries for this application.

-But can build and run this project yourself, and for that you would need the .NET 8.0 SDK.
+But you can build and run this project yourself, and for that you would need the .NET 8.0 SDK.

 And if you do build it yourself then there are a very large number of possible targets including 32bit, and many specific Linux distros, etc.